-CO can generally be considered an indicator of overall air quality.
-High CO concentrations indicate poor air quality, and low concentrations mean generally good air quality (except for O_3).
 CO is normally higher in the winter months and lower in the summer, for reasons previously discussed (see subsection 2.2.1).
-This notion of low summer concentrations and higher winter concentrations holds true throughout Colorado.

 Figure 5.1: Monthly mean carbon monoxide concentrations.
 The blue shaded region shows the statewide range of monthly mean values.